cjohnson74/AWS-Deep-Thoughts/README.md

 # AWS-Deep-Thoughts
 In this application, I refactored the existing MERN application Deep Thoughts, which allows users to sign up and create an account, post their thoughts, and share their thoughts and images with other users.
 I deployed this app to the cloud using AWS and replace the back-end API to use cloud resources for storage, database, and computing.
 To accomplish this, I configured a database service with DynamoDB, stored and retrieved static assets using S3, and deployed the app on an Ubuntu server to an EC2 instance.

+# Introduction

+I've explored not only full-stack web development and several front-end and back-end tech stacks, but also the inner workings of JavaScript execution, performant web applications, the internet itself, and much more.

+I could easily stop there.
+But these days, the internet has become embedded in how we communicate, interact with, and find new customers, and for that reason, companies need more than just a website—they need a way to deliver that website to consumers consistently, reliably, and economically.
+While developing this application, I examined how cloud computing has solved this problem and caused a paradigm shift in how companies deliver web solutions to consumers.

+I worked with an app that I've already built: the (Deep Thoughts)[ ] application, which allows users to post their thoughts.
+I built it using React, Node.js, Express.js, and MongoDB, which makes it a MERN application.
+Moving forward, I deploy this app to the cloud and replace the back-end API with cloud resources to handle the storage, database, and computing.

+I chosen Amazon Web Services, or AWS, to fulfill this role.
+I chose AWS over other providers, like Microsoft Azure or the Google Cloud Platform, because AWS is currently the most comprehensive and widely adopted cloud platform.
+AWS offers the widest range of web services, a vast array of customers (from startups to enterprise), and an extensive free tier.

 # Tools I Used

 - [AWS](https://aws.amazon.com/), also known as Amazon Web Services, is currently the most comprehensive and widely used cloud computing platform, providing on-demand services to a vast array of customers—including individuals, companies, and governments and ranging from startup to enterprise.
 Offered on a pay-as-you-go basis, AWS includes an extensive free service tier, which I useed for this application.
 Signing up did require a credit card, but I wasn't be charged any fees to create the application.